Back to all posts

 Choose Roma Norte if your ideal month includes frequent cafe work, restaurants within a few blocks, easy social plans, nightlife access, and the classic first-time CDMX neighborhood feel.

-Choose Narvarte if your ideal month includes quieter nights, a more local residential routine, practical access toward Centro Medico and the Narvarte/Del Valle side, and better value for a longer furnished stay.
+Choose Narvarte if your ideal month includes quieter nights, more predictable errands, a stronger apartment-first work rhythm, better access toward Centro Medico, and less pressure to pay for a famous lifestyle block.

 • Roma Norte is better when the neighborhood experience is the main value.